 Theron explains that besides using their hands, FaceGym experts also use a tool called FaceGym Pro, which is a unique electrical muscle stimulation device that emits mild yet forceful electrical waves to stimulate muscles, contour cheekbones, and restore skin's elasticity.
 "FaceGym is unlike any facial on the market.
 Instead of extracting pores or working on the skin, our face workouts work on the muscles behind the skin to refresh and revitalize the skin but also to lift, tone, and contour," says Theron.
 "Stronger muscles mean tighter, firmer skin and a reduction in fine lines and wrinkles."

-And what happened when I took my face to the gym for the first time?
-I was fortunate to preview FaceGym before its services hit the U.S. in May (more on that later).
+I was fortunate to preview FaceGym before its services hit the U.S. (more on that later).
 I walked into the dimly lit room reminiscent of an empty warehouse, and music was blasting.
 Not the classical music you're used to in a facial spa though—fun music.
 The large, open space featured a large reclining mirror in the middle next to a large vanity mirror decked out with FaceGym skin products.
 I sat down, and the FaceGym specialist started going to work on my face.

 Afterward, every part of my face felt lifted.
 After completing one side of my face, the trainer showed me a mirror, and one of my eyebrows was legitimately one to two inches higher than the other.
 Crazy—but amazing.